spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 MyArray = -4:0.01:4;
 ```

 How many elements do you think there are in this array?
-Note: Each element can be ‘indexed’.
+Note: Each element can be ‘indexed’ by entering its name followed by an index in round brackets (e.g `MyArray(1)`).
 By using indexing, what is the 230th element of MyArray?
 Use Matlab to find out the dimensions of your three vectors and this new array using the function `size` (type help size if you want to know how).

 ## Functions